Updated: Aug 16

 Microgreens have been around since the 1980’s, but only in the last decade have they started trickling into restaurants and recipe books across the nation.
-Recently, they’ve exploded in popularity and earned recognition as a “superfood” due to their impressive nutritional content and plethora of health benefits.
+Recently, they’ve exploded in popularity and earned recognition as a “superfood” due to their impressive nutritional content and numerous health benefits.

 Despite being relatively new on the culinary scene, you probably had your first encounter with microgreens during your childhood without even realizing it.
 Remember Chia pets?
 Those little terracotta figurines of dogs and cats that, once covered in seeds, became tiny sculpture gardens?
 Those seeds, like the name implies, are chia seeds, a relative of the mint family known for their superfood properties like antioxidants, omega 3-fatty acids, and other essential nutrients.